 RFC 3161 is the IETF standard for trusted time-stamping, widely used in legal, financial, and forensic contexts.
 The protocol works as follows:

-snapshot.db._seal table along with the TSA's identity.Sealed Ledger's default Time Stamp Authority is FreeTSA (https://freetsa.org), a publicly available service.
+snapshot.db.manifest.json at captureSeal.tsa.tokenBase64, alongside the TSA's identity and the timestamp it certified.Sealed Ledger's default Time Stamp Authority is FreeTSA (https://freetsa.org), a publicly available service.
 The TSA's public certificate is bundled with every archive so verification can be performed offline.
 Because the signed token and the TSA certificate are embedded in the archive, future verification does not depend on the continued availability of the TSA service itself — only on the cryptographic signature chain, which remains valid indefinitely.

 For engagements with stricter institutional requirements, SALT supports alternative TSAs without changing the bundle format or verification procedure.
 Commercial authorities (DigiCert, GlobalSign, Sectigo) and internal corporate PKIs that issue RFC 3161 tokens can be used in place of the default.
 The choice of TSA is recorded in the seal and is part of what a reviewer evaluates.